 Not conclusive, but I believe a portion are internal source leaks due to controller problems or undersized units causing excessive run times.
 Another factor could be that Breezaire does not evacuate their coils as effectively, or they leave their systems open too long during the brazing process which can create acids in the oil.
 If the leaks are external, eg acid from the wine bottles, which is a corrosive agent to coils, Breezaire’s grey coating may not be sufficient to protect against this.

 Run the unit at the highest setpoint that can be tolerated.
 At 55F, the Breezaire unit may have to run constantly.

 Our controller is more reliable, we have defrost cycles, we have larger coils to minimize condensate generation, TEV’s to regulate the flow to prevent excessive internal refrigerant velocities, and we have electrofin coating on the coils which is much more effective against external corrosive agents.
 We have some risk with the hot gas loop, but we do a better job of insulating it from direct contact with other metal.
 A portion of the BA failures were mechanical due to a sharp mounting bracket crimped down on it, which we do not have.

-A. We do make continuous improvements as we learn more from field feedback.
-With regard to what we’ve seen on BA units, our current design, components, and manufacturing processes minimize our risk of similar field failures.
+We make continuous improvements as we learn more from field feedback.
+With regard to what we’ve seen on Breezaire units, our current design, components, and manufacturing processes minimize our risk of similar field failures.

 *Le Cache wine cabinets used Breezaire’s WKB 1060 and WKB 2200, which are the same as WKD 1060 and 2200, WKC 1060 and 2200 and WKCE 1060 and 2200 cooling units, except that the “E” units have Electronic, rather than mechanical, controls.